mosip/documentation/docs/collab-android-reg-client.md

 * To know more about features of the Android Registration Client, click [here](https://docs.mosip.io/1.2.0/modules/android-registration-client).

-* To learn more about our configurations, click [here](https://docs.mosip.io/1.2.0/modules/android-registration-client/android-registration-client-configuration).
+* To learn more about the configurations, click [here](https://docs.mosip.io/1.2.0/modules/android-registration-client/android-registration-client-configuration).

 ## Get in Touch ##

-If you require any assistance or encounter any issues during the testing and integration process, kindly reach out to us through the support mechanism provided below.
+If you require any assistance or encounter any issues during the testing and integration process, kindly reach out to us through the support provided below.

 * Navigate to [Community](https://community.mosip.io/).